epomatti/ms-fabric-private-link/README.md

 dig +short <tenant-object-id-without-hyphens>-api.privatelink.analysis.windows.net
 ```

+## 4 - Application configuration

 ###  ACR build & push

-Build and push the image to Azure.
+Build and push the application image to Azure.

 In your local environment, set the ACR name: